jorgeedugona/CVOTerraFormAWS/README.md

 • Account with Cloud Central - https://cloud.netapp.com/
 • Authentication Token with Cloud Central - https://services.cloud.netapp.com/refresh-token

-Using Cloud Manager provider we can have Cloud Manager Connector deploy in matter of minutes.
-The following elements are going to be deployed in with this script:
+Before Cloud Volumes ONTAP is deployed, Cloud Manager connector needs to be deploy.
+The netapp-cloudmanager terraform provider will let you deploy the cloud connector and CVO rather quick.
+Here are the elements are going to be deployed in with this tf script:

 • IAM Policy and Custom IAM role that will be assigned to the Cloud Manager VM.
 • Create a Security Group to allow ports SSH (22), HTTPS (443) and HTTP (80).